getzola/zola/docs/content/documentation/templates/pagination.md

 weight = 30
 +++

-Two things can get paginated: a section or a taxonomy term.
+Two things can get paginated: a section and a taxonomy term.

-A paginated section gets the same `section` variable as a normal [section page](./documentation/templates/pages-sections.md#section-variables) minus its pages while

-Both get a paginated page gets a `paginator` variable of the `Pager` type:
+A paginated section gets the same `section` variable as a normal [section page](./documentation/templates/pages-sections.md#section-variables) minus its pages while both a paginated taxonomy page and a paginated section page gets a `paginator` variable of the `Pager` type:

 ```ts
 // How many items per page